Easy, vegan Instant Pot Lentil Curry that takes less than an hour for a plant-based, high fiber, healthy meal everyone will enjoy

 Meme

-This post was originally published April 23, 2018.
-Text, recipe, photos, and video have been updated.
+This post was originally published on April 23, 2018.
+Text, recipe, and photos have been updated.

 I love anything curry so this is going to be perfect for dinner tonight!!